bbc/bmx/README.md

 to see the usage and list of available tools.

+The script maps the file user and group ID so that files have the user's identity when written to the output directory on the host.
+This is needed if Docker runs the container as the root user.

 The script bind mounts input and output directories on the host to `/input` and `/output` directories on the container.
-The default is to bind mount the current directory to both.
+The default is to set input and output directories to the current host directory.

+If the input and output directories are the same then that directory is also bind mounted to the container's working directory.
+If the input or output directory is the current directory then it is also bind mounted to the container's working directory.

+This example runs `bmxtranswrap` from input `./in.mxf` to output `./out.mxf`.

+`./docker/bmx_docker.sh bmxtranswrap -o out.mxf in.mxf`

-The example below runs `bmxtranswrap` from input `./in.mxf` to output `/tmp/out.mxf` on the host.
+This example runs `bmxtranswrap` from input `./in.mxf` to output `/tmp/out.mxf`.

+`./docker/bmx_docker.sh --output /tmp bmxtranswrap -o /output/out.mxf in.mxf`

+This example runs `bmxtranswrap` from input `./sources/in.mxf` to output `./dests/out.mxf`.

-`./docker/bmx_docker.sh --output /tmp bmxtranswrap -o /output/out.mxf /input/in.mxf`
+`./docker/bmx_docker.sh --input ./sources --output ./dests bmxtranswrap -o /output/out.mxf /input/in.mxf`

-The script maps the user and group ID so that files written by the tool to the output directory on the host have the user's identity.

 ## Source and Binary Distributions